som1sezhi/notitg-pages/docs/shader-variables.md

 # Shader variables

-NotITG automatically passes values into some select uniform variable names for use in your shaders.
-The default vertex shader also passes some select varying variables into the fragment shader.
+NotITG automatically passes values into some select uniform variables for use in your shaders.
+The default vertex shader also passes some useful varying variables into the fragment shader for you.
 These variables are listed below.
 ## Varyings

 ```glsl